zx80/flask-simple-auth/DOCUMENTATION.md

 - add more examples…
 - how to limit token validity? provide some additional hooks?
 - add a post auth/pre exec hook to return resources after auth (n and z)
+- add/suggest how to add constraints on parameters?